MicroEJ/docs/overview/gettingStarted.rst

 Starting from scratch, the steps to go through the whole process are:

 #.
-Setup a board and test a Firmware:
+Setup a board and test a demo Application:

    -  Select between one of the available boards;

+   -  Download and run a demo Application with a Virtual Device;

    -  Download and install a Firmware on the target hardware;